U.S. says no timeline for Syria withdrawal as fighting continues

 U.S.-backed forces are still retaking territory from Islamic State in Syria, Pentagon officials said on Friday, two weeks after Washington announced it would withdraw the roughly 2,000 U.S. troops in Syria.
 President Donald Trump said at the time that the troops had succeeded in their mission and were no longer needed there.

-The administration’s abrupt announcement last month took officials in Washington and allies by surprise, contributed to Jim Mattis’ decision to resign as U.S. defence secretary, and prompted concern that Islamic State could stage a comeback.
+The administration’s abrupt announcement last month, which took officials in Washington and allies by surprise, contributed to Jim Mattis’ decision to resign as U.S. defence secretary and prompted concern that Islamic State could stage a comeback.

 The State Department official, briefing reporters before a visit to the Middle East next week by Secretary of State Mike Pompeo, apparently sought to allay this concern.